FAQs

 If you gave us permission, we are now starting to get some information about your health and have added some information from your hospital records.
 We are also applying to add some information from your mental health records.
 We have not yet added this information for your partner (if relevant).

-As part of the UK Longitudinal Linkage Collaboration, we are adding other information from your NHS health records to support research into COVID-19.
+As part of the UK Longitudinal Linkage Collaboration (UK LLC), we are adding information from your NHS health records to support research into COVID-19.
 This includes your COVID-19 test results, if you had one, and your vaccination status.
 We are only doing this if you have given us permission to add information from your health records.
-If you took part in the COVID-19 web surveys and have used the COVID-19 symptom tracker app, the data collected by the app will be linked to your survey data unless you have opted out of this.
-See the FAQs, ‘COVID-19 Survey – COVID symptom tracker’.
+UK LLC is working to widen the scope beyond COVID-19 research so that the data can be used for any research that benefits the public.

 These records, combined with the information you have given us during the surveys will allow researchers to look in greater detail at what affects your health, including the factors that prevent or contribute to poor health, and how your health can affect other aspects of your life.
 This will help policymakers improve services for you and other generations.